louiz/biboumi/doc/user.rst

 configure
 ^^^^^^^^^

-Lets each user configure some options that applies globally.
+Lets each user configure some options that apply globally.
 The provided configuration form contains these fields:

 - **Record History**: whether or not history messages should be saved in